 I recently learned one art technique for drawing heads.
-It is called Loomis Method.
+This technique is called Loomis Method.
 It is taught by Andrew Loomis in his book, Drawing the Head & Hands.

 Anyway, a picture is worth a thousand words.
-One of my drawings with the Loomis method is below (Elif):
+Here is one of my drawings with the Loomis method (Elif):

-Apart from learning this art technique, I wanted to develop a machine learning model to transform a photo into a Loomis head drawing (and vice versa).
+Apart from learning this art technique, I wanted to develop a machine learning model to transform a photo into a Loomis head drawing (and the other way around).

 pix2pix is mapping an image in one domain to another.
 For example, it can colorize a black and white image.
 In my case, it will take a portrait photo and return a drawing with the Loomis method.